ascorbic/ShounenStop/content/comiketEvents/1myu6cgmr.md

 eventName: In Stock
 currentEvent: false
 onsale: true
-eventDesc: Only 1 of each item is available, unless otherwise state, with the exception of oversleeves
+eventDesc: Only 1 of each item is available, unless otherwise stated
 preorder: ""
 release: ""
 id: 1mYu6cGMR